Henry-Frodsham/RTS-LCM-Game/Diary.md

-12/10/25 - created EventBus and EventQueue tests 13/10/25 - researched ogre render system patterns 13/10/25 - initial ViewPortController and RenderSystem classes and tests
+12/10/25 - created EventBus and EventQueue tests 13/10/25 - researched ogre render system patterns 13/10/25 - initial ViewPortController and RenderSystem classes and tests 14/10/25 - investigated the best way of harvesting input simultaneously from multiple controllers (arrived at SDL2, integrated into ogre by default)
+15/10/25 - created initial event templates and InputListener class